psmay/pk2-piculear-conversion-tools/README.md

 Instructions
 ------------

-If the device file `PK2DeviceFile.dat` is in the directory above this project, you can just do
+If the device file `PK2DeviceFile.dat` is in this directory (e.g. via copying or symlinking), you can just do

 	make